EfthimiosVlahos/SmartLift-Analysis-Project/README.md

 # Feature Engineering <a id="part-4"></a>

 ## Data Loading and Initial Exploration
 I begin by loading the dataset, which has already been preprocessed to remove outliers based on Chauvenet's criterion.
 A cursory inspection of the data structure reveals that our primary focus will be on the first six columns, which serve as predictor columns.
 Some basic visualization techniques, like plotting values from the 'gyr_y' column, aid in initial data understanding.
 Data often has missing values, which can adversely impact many machine learning algorithms.
-As a part of our preprocessing pipeline, we've used interpolation to fill in gaps in our data series, specifically in the predictor columns.
+As a part of our preprocessing pipeline, I used interpolation to fill in gaps in our data series, specifically in the predictor columns.
 The built-in `interpolate()` method in Pandas provides a quick and effective way to address this.
-To understand the data's temporal dimension, we've calculated the duration for each unique set within our dataset.
+To understand the data's temporal dimension, I calculated the duration for each unique set within our dataset.
 Further insights were gained by plotting values from the 'acc_y' column for specific sets and computing mean durations across different categories.

 <table>
   <tr>